Acting Executive Director | Programme Director for Verification and Monitoring

 International Relations | Verification

-Elena is a Researcher in the Verification and Monitoring Programme, where she conducts research and analysis on non-proliferation, disarmament, and arms control with a particular focus on nuclear issues.
+Elena is a Senior Researcher in the Verification and Monitoring Programme, where she conducts research and analysis on non-proliferation, disarmament, and arms control with a particular focus on nuclear issues.

 Before joining VERTIC, Elena served in the Office of disarmament, arms control and non-proliferation of the Italian Ministry of Foreign Affairs during the Italian G7 Presidency.
 She was also a delegation member during the sessions of the Group of Governmental Experts on Fissile Material for Nuclear Weapons or Other Nuclear Explosive Devices and the Arms Trade Treaty negotiations.